 - producing information on CSR, such as reports or studies,

 - building dialogue between companies, civil society, and public officials,

-- services, such as training on CSR for companies or public officials, and
+- capacity building, such as training on CSR for companies or public officials, and

 The Ministry of Economic Affairs and Employment is responsible for the CSR in the Government.
-CSR related issues are also dealt with in the Ministry of Foreign Affairs (external economic relations, development policy), the Prime Minister’s Office (State’s ownership policy), and the Ministry of the Environment (sustainable development).
+CSR related issues are also dealt with in the Ministry for Foreign Affairs (external economic relations, development policy), the Prime Minister’s Office (State’s ownership policy, sustainable development), and the Ministry of the Environment (environmental responsibility).
 Ministries coordinate their efforts and discuss them with stakeholders.